CosmWasm/sylvia/README.md

 ```

 `messages` is the attribute for the `contract` macro.
 We can use it both when implementing contract
 and when implementing an interface on a contract.
-It's purpose is to point sylvia to what interface
+Its purpose is to point sylvia to what interface
 is being implemented and how module in which it is defined is called.

 In case of the implementation of a trait it is only needed if the trait is defined in different